 Every occasion in Arabic culture comes with a serving of coffee, whether it’s a wedding, a birth, or a funeral.
 For somber circumstances, coffee is served bitter, and for happy celebrations, it’s served with sweet treats.
 If you’re not familiar with the customs of this culture, the serving of coffee may seem like a lot of pomp and circumstance.
-However, in Arabic culture, the honor and privilege of serving and communing with guests, family, and friends is deeply rooted and a way of life.
+However, in Arabic culture, the honor and privilege of serving and communing with guests, family, and friends are deeply rooted and a way of life.

 How to Make Arabic Coffee

 - Strainer (optional)

 - 1 tablespoon ground cardamom